fslaborg/docs-template/Content/docs/content/0_Markdown-Cheatsheet.md

 instanceof
 ```

 However, there is way better syntax highlighting and also tooltips available for F# and C# if you use script files for generating those docs instead.
-Take  look [here]() and see an F# example [here]()
+See an F# example [here](1_fsharp-code-example.html).

 ## Tables